dotbts/BPA/documents/drafts/CollaborationFramework.md

 Any member of NC-BPAID who is not a voting member is a non-voting member.
 Non-voting members shall not vote, but they may co-chair NC-BPAID, chair a subgroup, and provide input or influence the discussion and direction of NC-BPAID in other ways.

 ### Co-Chairs
 The NC-BPAID is led by three co-chairs elected from the membership.
 There shall not be more than one co-chair from a single organization.
 The co-chair term is one year.
 If a co-chair exits their term early, a new co-chair will be elected for the remainder of the vacated term.
-These responsibilities of a co-chair are expected to fill approximately five hours per month.
+The responsibilities of a co-chair are expected to fill approximately five hours per month.
 The responsibilities of a co-chair are:
 * Strategic leadership of NC-BPAID
 * Guide the formation of NC-BPAID's objectives and activities
 * Co-host meetings with the administrative team